cBridges851/events-api/README.md

 ## Milestones:
 - Create an ASP.NET Web API with simple in-memory CRUD operations ✅ 15/07/2023
 - Dockerise the Web API ✅ 18/07/2023
-- Add a Postgres database with NHibernate
+- Add a Postgres database with NHibernate ✅ 01/08/2023
 - Add second-level caching
 - Add centralised logging and monitoring
 - Add a service layer with MassTransit and RabbitMQ
 - Implement CQRS
 - Implement event sourcing

-## Installation
+## Setup
-1) Clone the project via your terminal `https://github.com/cBridges851/events-api.git`
-2) Build the project in your IDE or via your terminal `dotnet build`
+1) Ensure you have .NET, PostgreSQL, pgAdmin and Docker (optional) installed.

+If you wish to use your local database:
+2) Ensure you have a PostgreSQL database server.
+3) Open ./EventsAPI/appsettings.json and put in a connection string to your database server

 This web API can also run on Docker.
 Build the image by running this command in your terminal: `docker build --rm -t events-api:latest .` in the directory the Dockerfile is located.

 ## How To Use
+If not using Docker:
 1) Run the EventsAPI project in your IDE or via your terminal `dotnet run`

+If using Docker and a local database:
+1) Run `docker run --rm -p 5000:5000 -p 5001:5001 -e ASPNETCORE_HTTP_PORT=https://+:5001 -e ASPNETCORE_URLS=http://+:5000 events-api`

+If using Docker and the database in the Docker container:
+1) Run `docker-compose up --build` in the directory the docker-compose.yml file is located.

 2) You can hit the endpoints in your browser or via tools like Postman:
    Get All Events: `https://localhost:<port number>/events`
    Get Individual Event: `https://localhost:<port number>/events/<id of event>`